 Medication Survival Pack

-Having a comfort kit on hand can prevent unnecessary emergency room visits, or help your pet be peaceful and comfortable as loved ones gather for euthanasia.
-A comfort kit is a small supply of medications that alleviate serious pain and anxiety.
-It includes instructions for using it and getting outside help if you need it.
+Having a comfort kit on hand can prevent unnecessary emergency room visits, or help your pet be peaceful and comfortable as loved ones gather for a planned euthanasia.
+A comfort kit is a small supply of medications that alleviate serious pain, anxiety, or other distressing symptoms.
+Detailed instructions and emergency contact numbers are included.

-If you don’t feel you need ongoing hospice care but want advice, a second opinion, or help with pain management, we offer quality of life consults as a standalone service.
+If you are looking for advice, a second opinion, or help with pain management, we can work with you to create a palliative care plan tailored to your specific needs.
+We offer quality-of-life consults on an hourly basis and ongoing support services a la carte.
 Please call us to discuss your needs and to get an estimate.

 Many pet parents want to know how they can help their dog with mobility problems.
 Our Nursing Technician can do a full home assessment and suggest changes to enhance comfort and function.
 We carry assistive devices for rent and sale.
 Learn more here.

 *Extended service area includes zip codes 96706, 96707, 96712, 96731, 96759, 96876, 96789, 96791, 96792, 96797, and 96857

 Quality of life Palliative care Comfort care Hospice Euthanasia Hospice-assisted death At Arms of Aloha, we feel that neither euthanasia nor hospice-assisted death is morally or ethically superior, so long as the patient is protected from undue pain and distress.

 Comfort care Hospice Euthanasia Hospice-assisted death At Arms of Aloha, we feel that neither euthanasia nor hospice-assisted death is morally or ethically superior, so long as the patient is protected from undue pain and distress.